This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A pulmonary contusion is bruising or bleeding of your lung tissue that may cause pain and trouble breathing.
-It is a common lung injury after a blunt trauma to your chest.
-The force of the trauma may cause bleeding and swelling inside one or both of your lungs.

 - You cough up blood.